 - Use mediation techniques to resolve specific issues

-Co-parenting Assistance is a voluntary confidential process that focuses on the needs of each individual family.
+Co-parent Coaching is a voluntary confidential process that focuses on the needs of each individual family.
 Please contact us for more information.